Skip to content

 What Causes Male Sexual Dysfunction?

-• Hormonal imbalances: Low testosterone or thyroid disorders.
+• Hormonal Imbalances: Low testosterone (hypogonadism), high prolactin, or thyroid issues.

-• Medications: Antidepressants, blood pressure meds, hormones, and some psychiatric drugs PubMed.
+• Medications: Antidepressants, blood pressure drugs, antihistamines, and others.

 Psychological Causes